Though it may not be the first city you think of when you hear the name Florence, this quaint city nestled in South Carolina has so much to offer.

 - Hours: 2:00 pm- 4:00 pm

-At the center of an abandoned trailer park is an atomic hole of alluring origins.
+At the center of an abandoned trailer park in Florence is an atomic hole of alluring origins.
 The massive crater here was created by the accidental dropping of a B6 bomb by a U.S. Air Force B-47 Stratojet during the Cold War in 1958.

-This atomic bomb impact crater now attracts shutterbugs and history buffs from all over the world.
+This atomic bomb impact crater now attracts shutterbugs and history buffs from all over the state.
 Keep your eyes out for the roadside marker for this attraction, as it can be easy to miss.
 This is one of the best bizarre things to do in Florence.

 Columns Plantation Home